 The MISCHA label originated as an expression of founder Michelle Lai’s aesthetic aspirations and love of vintage Japanese kimono and obi.
 In 2004, her penchant for the ancient embroidery arts inspired the designer to debut her work of handmade clutches, crafted from her personal collection of treasured fabrics.
 Embracing Asian aesthetics in a uniquely Western context, the pieces soon developed a cult following, and by 2008, they were coveted in cities around the world.

 MISCHA was selected as one of eight brands to represent Hong Kong in a collective known as Fashion Guerilla, during Paris Fashion Week 2013.
-In the same year, MISCHA became one of the first brands to be part of a new retail model, Shop Elsewhere, pioneered by Ogilvy & Mather, winning a Bronze medal at the 60th Cannes Lion Festival.
+In the same year, MISCHA became one of the first brands to be part of a new retail model, Shop Elsewhere, pioneered by Ogilvy & Mather, winning a Bronze medal at the Cannes Lion Festival.
+For Spring/ Summer 14 MISCHA partnered with Lane Crawford to launch a limited edition collection available across all Lane Crawford stores in Hong Kong, China and online.
+Most recently the MISCHA Travel Series was featured in season two of Asia’s Next Top Model.

 Though Michelle Lai began her fashion career after a degree in Medical Sciences at Kings College London, her interest in fashion started at an early age.
 She attributes her sense of chic simplicity to traveling frequently whilst growing up, in a family that always encouraged art and creative pursuits.
 Michelle has been influenced by curious tales of exotic lands, old world glamour and the sophisticated sewing skills of her grandmother who dressed her and her sister in beautifully tailored coats and dresses as children.